 Towns are being asked to become Dementia Friendly, part of the governments National Dementia Strategy.
-This is because the current 850,000 people diagnosed as living with Dementia is growing and we need to grow societies to support these people.
+This is because the current 850,000 people diagnosed as living with Dementia is growing and we need to grow societies to support these people (useful resources for carers).

 Alzheimer’s Research UK presents #sharetheorange